Wig Wednesday: Get wiggy to support Kiwi kids with cancer this September!

 When it comes to fundraising, the more creative the better!
 Below are some wigtastic ideas for raising money to support Kiwi kids with cancer.

 - Head shave.
-If someone in your whānau, workplace or community group has been waiting for the opportunity to shave their head or beard, now may be the perfect opportunity.
+If someone in your whānau, workplace or community group has been waiting for the opportunity to shave their head or beard, now is the perfect opportunity.
 Create some hype by setting a date and raising donations, then get the razor buzzing!

 - Themed mufti day.
 Pick a theme and wear a wig to match!
 Dress up as your ultimate superhero, favourite animal or simply style your funkiest hairdo and collect gold coin donations for Child Cancer Foundation

 - Host a wiggy workout.
 Run a morning yoga class or a lunchtime dance class to get moving!
 Encourage people to wear wiggy active wear for a bit of fun, and raise donations for Wig Wednesday by asking for a contribution from your participants.
-Make sure you follow us on Instagram for a new 45-second fitness challenge each Wednesday!
+If you need some inspiration, check out our ‘Wiggy Workout Challenges’ here!

 - Percentage of sales donation.
 Contribute a percentage of a product or service sales for a day, week or month to Child Cancer Foundation in the lead up to Wig Wednesday.